Patrick Dempsey: Philanthropy

 In 1997, Dempsey's mother, Amanda, was diagnosed with cancer which subsequently relapsed five times.
 On March 24, 2014, she died in Lewiston, Maine, aged 79.
 In response to his mother's bouts with cancer, Dempsey helped start the Patrick Dempsey Center at Central Maine Medical Center in Lewiston.
 In October 2009, when Dempsey introduced the first Dempsey Challenge, registration was closed after reaching the goal of 3,500 cyclists, runners and walkers.
 The event raised more than $1 million for the cancer center.
 His mother was in the crowd as Dempsey finished his 50 mi ride.
 The Challenge has since become an annual October event presented by Amgen in the Lewiston–Auburn area.
 On May 28, 2017, Dempsey received an honorary doctorate from Bates College in his hometown, Lewiston, Maine, for his philanthropy in the town and funding of "the Dempsey Center — just blocks from the Bates campus."

 Dempsey was awarded an honorary doctorate by Bowdoin College in 2013 for his philanthropic work.
 His Grey's Anatomy character Derek Shepherd had been written as a Bowdoin graduate after an alumnus led a petition signed by over 450 students to "adopt" the character as an alumnus.

+In 2023, Dempsey helped raise funds for families of the Lewiston shooting victims.
+He joined a charity softball tournament with former Boston Red Sox pitcher Bill "Spaceman" Lee.